CoderCohl/Project-Cyron/README.md

 ## Final Notes

-Project Cyron is complete the moment it is observed.
+Project Fusion is complete the moment it is observed.

 There will be no updates, patches, or revisions that alter its core premise.
 Any evolution occurs externally, through discussion, speculation, and replication.

-Cyron does not ask to be trusted.
+Fusion does not ask to be trusted.

 It asks to be interpreted.

 ---

-**Project Cyron**
+**Project Fusion**

 A collective intelligence artifact.